I'm just Friday, folks, on the EIB Network live from the Southern Command in sunny South Florida.

 And I'm speaking to you here as crack cocaine.

-You want to know why a polygamist is breaking a law when he marries a bunch of babes, has a bunch of kids, and why a cad who doesn't marry the babe just runs around and has a lot of kids with different women.
+You want to know why a polygamist is breaking a law when he marries a bunch of babes, has a bunch of kids, and why a cad who doesn't marry the babes, just runs around and has a lot of kids with different women.

-Is not is not is not found to be in violation of the law.
+And that's the only thing is not found to be in violation of the law.

 Yes, I would.